Ian Haigh, Teacher of English, Farlingaye School, Woodbridge

 I had the enormous privilege of hearing some of the work from students in Cornwall and it was very moving.
 The writing that was produced was incredibly powerful, often exploring a sense of identity and belonging, inextricably wrapped up in the dramatic landscape and rich history of storytelling specific to Cornwall’s wild and beautiful moors and coastline.
 Whether it was writing about evacuees or mythical beasts, these young authors brought a thoughtfulness and honesty to their work that inspired me and reminded me of what is best about working on historical fiction – that forging a stronger connection with our past only helps us to better understand our present.

-Tan Twan Eng, Author of The Garden of Evening Mists (winner of the Walter Scott Prize for Historical Fiction 2015)
+Tan Twan Eng, Author of The Garden of Evening Mists (winner of the Walter Scott Prize for Historical Fiction 2015, winner of the Man Asian Literary Prize 2012)

 You and your team and everyone involved have my utmost admiration.

-Patrick Gale, Author and Artistic Director of the North Cornwall Book Festival
+Patrick Gale, Author and Artistic Director of the North Cornwall Book Festival, shortlisted for the Walter Scott Prize for Historical Fiction 2014

 For several years now North Cornwall Book Festival has featured a readings and prizegiving event for the Charles Causley Young People’s Poetry Prize, of which I’m the patron but inevitably, as a prose writer and novelist, I felt something was missing.
 So it was a delight to be able to showcase the results of the Young Walter Scott Prize workshops alongside the prizewinning poetry this year.
 It was evident that Steph Haxton’s workshops with the young writers had been hugely worthwhile.
 The work produced was incredibly varied, energetic and richly imagined and it was lovely to see some evident pride as the writers took to the stage in turn to read their work out to a pretty big audience.